moj1987/F1Predictor/README.md

 # 🏎️ F1 Race Pace Predictor

 ## What is this?
 F1Predictor is a Streamlit web application that analyzes Formula 1 Free Practice 2 (FP2) telemetry data to discover the true race pace of every team.
-It filters out slow laps to calculate the average pace by tire compound and uses a basic Machine Learning model to predict the final race classification.
+It extracts long-run averages, calculates tire degradation rates, and feeds everything into an advanced, dynamic Machine Learning pipeline to predict the final race classification.

+## The ML Architecture
+The predictive model has been completely engineered to think exactly like a real F1 Strategist:

+1. **The 15-Race Rolling Brain**: The `RandomForestRegressor` trains dynamically on the last 15 historical races before every prediction.
+This natively teaches it the most recent car regulations and performance physics.
+2. **Era Boundaries**: Driver and Team momentum calculations are strictly fenced to the current season to prevent contamination from previous generations of cars.
+3. **Track Affinity & Sponsor Immunity**: We calculate each driver's historical average finish at the exact circuit over the last 3 years.
+The matching algorithm uses `Country` and `Location` logic to safely bypass yearly F1 sponsor name changes.
+4. **Intelligent Rookie Fallbacks**: If a rookie has never raced at a track, the model intelligently falls back to their Current Season Momentum, but applies a mathematically sound `+ 4.0` penalty to simulate their lack of track experience compared to veterans.
+5. **Target Variable Engineering (F1 Points)**: The ML model is trained to predict **F1 Points** (25, 18, 15...
+0) instead of Race Positions (1-20).
+By doing this, the algorithm stops wasting processing power trying to rank the bottom 10 drivers and redirects 100% of its mathematical optimization to accurately ranking the podium!

 ## How to Run